OzTamir/GitLang/README.md

 GitLang
 =========

-Just a little tool I wrote in Javascript to display a bar chart of the languges in a certin GitHub Repository.
+Just a little tool I wrote in Javascript to display a bar chart of the languages in a certin GitHub Repository.

 Demo: GitLang used on this repo
 ---